moorepants/learn-multibody-dynamics/configuration.rst

 This implies that only one coordinate is independent, i.e. :math:`n=1`.
-More formally, the two points give :math:`3v=3(2)=6` and there are 2 constraints for the planar motion of each point, 2 constraints fixing :math:`O` in :math:`N` and 1 constraint fixing the distance from :math:`O` to :math:`P`, making :math:`M=5` and thus confirming our intuition :math:`n=6-5=1`.
+More formally, the two points give :math:`3v=3(2)=6` and there are 2 constraints for the planar motion of each point, 2 constraints fixing :math:`O` in :math:`N`, and 1 constraint fixing the distance from :math:`O` to :math:`P`, making :math:`M=5` and thus confirming our intuition :math:`n=6-5=1`.